How's your FICO Score?

 This score is built by credit agencies.
 These agencies use the payment history of your various loans: mortgages, car loans, credit cards, and others.

-All three major credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
+All three major credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a score.
 The original FICO model was developed by Fair Isaac and Company.

 - Credit History - How many years have you had credit?

-FICO scores affect more than your ability to get a loan.
-They also affect your interest rate.
+Did you know?
+FICO scores are used for more than just determining whether or not you qualify for a mortgage.
 Lenders give lower interest rates to individuals with higher scores.

-Raising your credit score
+Improving your score